 While not considered forgiveness, since it’s not coming from the Department of Education, student loan repayment assistance is available from select government agencies, including the Armed Forces.

-The ADA maintains a list of student loan repayment programs for dentists on its website, organized by state and federal agency.
+The ADEA maintains a list of student loan repayment programs for dentists on its website, organized by state and federal agency.

 Student loan refinancing

 You typically need to have federal student loans to qualify for forgiveness or repayment assistance.
-But if you’re not eligible for these programs for other reasons, you may consider refinancing your student loans instead.
+But if you’re not eligible for these programs for other reasons, or if you took out private student loans, you may consider refinancing your student loans instead.

 Student loan refinancing is the process of replacing one or more existing student loans with a new one through a private lender.
 Depending on your finances and credit, as well as the rates on your current debt, student loan refinance rates can be lower than what you’re paying now, which can save you money.